NiKiZe/Gentoo-distfiles-IPFS/README.md

 The intention of this is to use IPFS as a mirror for distfiles as described at https://www.gentoo.org/downloads/mirrors/

-- Add `https://ipfs.io/ipns/gentoo.free.netboot.se/` to your `GENTOO_MIRRORS` variable in `make.conf` make sure to keep fallbacks
+- Add `GENTOO_MIRRORS="https://ipfs.io/ipns/gentoo.free.netboot.se $GENTOO_MIRRORS"` in `/etc/portage/make.conf` fallbacks are keept just in case
 - Enjoy immutable and distributed updates to your system!

 There are a few ways you can use the IPFS Gentoo mirror.